jeekpark/sand-simulator/README.md

 ## Install:
 sand-simulator has an automatic installer.
-Copy the line bellow to your console and execut it.
+Copy the line bellow to your console and execute it.
 It will automatically download the repo, create the necessary folders.

 ```
 bash -c "$(curl -fsSL https://raw.github.com/jeekpark/sand-simulator/main/install.sh)"
 ```

-## Excute:
+## Execute: